jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 * Use support speak, not marketing speak.
 People are trying to get things done in here.

+## Where do I start?

+Ok, I know I've thrown a lot at you.
+I want to help focus your thinking on where to start.

+Remember, the heavy weight approach systematically identifies common friction spots and creates excellent resources to address them.
+In doing so, our number one goal with our heavy weights has been to improve the first-run experience our customers have.

+## Patrick McKenzie

+This quote by Patrick McKenzie sums it up pretty darn well.

+So if you are looking for a place to start with all of this, start with those initial workflows - the things that prove the value of your product and get prospective customers reaching for their wallets.

+Make sure those have beautiful, friendly documentation or clear, energetic screencasts.

 ## Reminder: Your Time is Valuable

 I want to close out by saying something that I don't think gets said enough.